-“We’ve a lot to learn from the young people who are taking action on climate change”, that is according to, Minister for Communications, Climate Action and Environment, Richard Bruton T.D., speaking about the National Final of the SEAI One Good Idea Competition 2019.
+“We’ve a lot to learn from the young people who are taking action on climate change”.
+This is according to, Minister for Communications, Climate Action and Environment, Richard Bruton T.D.
+He was speaking about the National Final of the SEAI One Good Idea Competition 2019.

 Congratulating the finalists, Minister Richard Bruton continued;

-“It’s extremely encouraging to see the passion these students have shown in raising awareness of the issue of sustainable energy and climate change.
-They are leading by example and in doing so teaching their classmates, teachers, families and communities how to make positive changes to their everyday energy use.
+“It’s extremely encouraging to see the passion these students have shown.
+They are raising awareness of the issue of sustainable energy and climate change.
+They are leading by example.
+In doing so teaching their classmates, teachers, families and communities how to make positive changes to their everyday energy use.
 These simple changes can make a huge difference to how we, as a society, affect our environment and climate.”

-According to research conducted by the SEAI, three in four Irish people believe they should do more to protect the environment and almost 90% of those surveyed by SEAI consider energy efficiency to be important.
+Research conducted by the SEAI showed 75% Irish people believe they should do more to protect the environment.
+Almost 90% of those surveyed by SEAI consider energy efficiency to be important.

 There is an urgent need to reduce our energy consumption.
-Three in four Irish people want to do more to protect the environment and the projects showcased here today provide us with the tools to do just that.
-From how we travel to what eat and how heat and light our buildings, we have to consider how and where we are using energy in our everyday lives and make positive changes.
+75% of Irish people want to do more to protect the environment.
+The projects showcased here today provide us with the tools to do just that.
+From how we travel to what we eat and how heat and light our buildings.
+We have to consider how and where we are using energy in our everyday lives and make positive changes.
 Over 90 students from schools across the country are taking part in the SEAI One Good Idea final today.
 They will showcase their ideas on how we can live more sustainable, energy efficient lives.
-The SEAI One Good Idea competition highlights the determination of our country’s young people to contribute to a better, more sustainable future.
-It empowers our young people, encourages leadership and gives them a chance to have their voice heard in the national conversation on climate change.
+The SEAI One Good Idea competition highlights the determination of our country’s young people.
+They want to contribute to a better, more sustainable future.
+It empowers our young people and encourages leadership.
+It gives them a chance to have their voice heard in the national conversation on climate change.

-Over 8,000 students have taken part in the SEAI One Good Idea competition over the last eleven years and their projects have reached more than 2.5 million children, teenagers and adults.
+Over 8,000 students have taken part in the SEAI One Good Idea competition over the last eleven years.
+Their projects have reached more than 2.5 million children, teenagers and adults.
 This year, over 200 projects were created with 20 finalists selected to compete at today’s National Final.
-Today the finalists will present their campaigns to an expert judging panel, with many teams incorporating dance, song and drama into their work.
+Today the finalists will present their campaigns to an expert judging panel.
+Many teams incorporate dance, song and drama into their work.

 Some of the top tips from the student’s campaigns include: